ramlaxman/Factoid-based-Question-Answer-Chatbot/README.md

 Architecture of this bot closely follow the architecture described in the book.
 Main modules of the QA System are:

-> **Question Processing** : In this step, bot identifies type of question and
+_**Question Processing** : In this step, bot identifies type of question and
-	type of answer it expects
+	type of answer it expects_

-> **Passage Retrieval** : It generates question vector and vectors of passage
+_**Passage Retrieval** : It generates question vector and vectors of passage
 	using TF-IDF as feature, it computes cosine similarity between question vector and passage vector returning top 3 closely resembling passage.
-Furthur improvement to this step has been done by removing Stop Words and using Porter Stemmer
+Furthur improvement to this step has been done by removing Stop Words and using Porter Stemmer._

-> **Sentence Retrieval** : After retrieving passage, it tokenize sentences and
+_**Sentence Retrieval** : After retrieving passage, it tokenize sentences and
 	computes ngram similarity between question and sentence.
-Thus identifying most relevant sentences.
+Thus identifying most relevant sentences._

-> **Answer Processing** : Based on the expected answer type, then it process
+_**Answer Processing** : Based on the expected answer type, then it process
-	the answer sentence to identify particular entity using name-entity recognization technique and part of speech tagging technique
+	the answer sentence to identify particular entity using name-entity recognization technique and part of speech tagging technique._

-> **Text summarization** : If type of question is definition or bot is unable
+_**Text summarization** : If type of question is definition or bot is unable
-	to identify named-entity from question, it summarize the text using ngram tilting technique
+	to identify named-entity from question, it summarize the text using ngram tilting technique._

 ## RUNNING THE TEST